 Mark Twain was born and raised in Missouri (as a side note - Twain died in Connecticut and the virtual tour of his house is amazing!).
 Jim's Journey: The Huck Finn Freedom Center is an African History museum that also plays homage to Jim, the fictional character from Twain's The Adventures of Huckleberry Finn, and the real-life inspiration behind the character, Daniel Quarles.

-The Homestead National Historic Park, commemorates the Homestead Act of 1862 and is located on one of the first parcels of land claimed under the Homestead Act.
-Check out their photo gallery and videos to a learn a little more of what life on the frontier would have looked like.
+The Homestead National Historic Park commemorates the Homestead Act of 1862 and is located on one of the first parcels of land claimed under the Homestead Act.
+Check out their photo gallery and videos to a learn a little more about what life on the frontier would have looked like.

 One of the most recognizable landmarks along the Oregon Trail is located in Nebraska - Chimney Rock.
 Did you know the deep ruts from the wagon wheels are still visible today along parts of the Oregon Trail?